hosseinmay/SlideSwipe/README.md

 Slide Swipe
 ==========
 By: HM
-Use gestures to scroll through your photos!
-Uses OpenCV!
+TODO: Use gestures to scroll through your photos.
+Use OpenCV.